Naiade – by Lila ~ after Henri Fantin Latour

-Copying, in this case, it can begin innocently in an art workshop where students are taught to how to paint a canvas from start to finish.
-They follow along, painting in a step-by-step fashion in order to produce a finished piece that resembles the instructor’s work.
-But when does it go too far and who draws the line? (no pun intended).
+Copying, in this case, can begin innocently in an art workshop where students are taught how to paint a canvas from start to finish.
+They follow along, painting in a step-by-step method in order to produce a finished piece that resembles the instructor’s work.
+But when does the copying go too far and who draws the line? (no pun intended).

 Here’s an example:

 I saw a painting up for sale in a gift shop/gallery in a small town.
 I have a photographic memory and I recognized the cornfield scene and the style to be that of a well-known local art teacher.
 It was a pretty good copy of his work, but the colours did not compare.
 Looking more closely, I noticed that the piece was created by one of his students, whom I knew as well.
 There was a problem.
 This student had put the copy of his painting up for sale to the public without the statement “after John Smith”, which should have followed the student artist’s name.
 She presented this copy of his painting for sale – as her own.

 If you are an artist and you copy a painting, or even a photographer’s scenic landscape shot from a wall calendar – you must give credit where credit is due.
 The original artwork is the vision, composition and creation of the original creator.
 When you sign that copied work, it must state “after _________” , the original artist.

 If you teach art, your will invariably produce clones of your artwork and painting style.
 And because the student clones have been learning, copying and creating compositions in your style, there are going to be many copy cat paintings produced.